linode/developers/hugo/content/platform/migrate-to-linode/migrate-from-shared-hosting-to-linode.md

 5. Make sure you wait out the original TTL from Step 3 before actually moving your domain.
 In the meantime, you can continue through this guide to back up your data, deploy your Linode and upload your website.
 For more information on domain TTL, see our [DNS guide](/docs/networking/dns/dns-manager#setting-the-time-to-live-or-ttl).

-{: .note }
->
+{{< note >}}

-> If you can't shorten your TTL, it's not the end of the world.
+If you can't shorten your TTL, it's not the end of the world.
 The first day or two of your transition to Linode may be a little bumpy, but your updated domain information will eventually spread throughout the internet, and in less than a week you won't notice any difference.

+{{< /note >}}

 ## Back Up Your Website